emrgnt-cmplxty/automata/automata/docs/core/agent/automata_agent_conversation_database.rst

 -------

-The following example demonstrates how to create an ``AutomataAgentConversationDatabase`` instance and use it to manage messages.
+The following example demonstrates how to create an ``AgentConversationDatabase`` instance and use it to manage messages.

 .. code:: python

-   from automata.core.agent.conversation_database import AutomataAgentConversationDatabase from automata.core.llm.completion import LLMChatMessage
+   from automata.core.memory_store.agent_conversations import AgentConversationDatabase from automata.core.llm.completion import LLMChatMessage

-   # Create a new AutomataAgentConversationDatabase instance
+   # Create a new AgentConversationDatabase instance
-   db = AutomataAgentConversationDatabase(session_id="my_session")
+   db = AgentConversationDatabase(session_id="my_session")

    # Save a message in the database
    message = LLMChatMessage(role="user", content="Hello, what is your name?")